Supplies

 Storage Tips

-• Once a peptide is reconstituted WITH BAC water, the reconstituted peptide vial should be refrigerated.
-The BAC water vial itself stays at room temperature.
+• Once you've mixed a peptide with BAC water, that peptide vial goes in the fridge.
+The BAC water vial stays on the shelf.

-• The 10 mL vials are more economical for researchers using multiple peptide vials.
-The 3 mL vials are convenient for single-peptide protocols.
+• Running multiple peptides?
+The 10 mL vials are more economical.
+Only using one peptide?
+The 3 mL vials are more convenient.

 Safety Considerations